mahito-sugiyama/newton-balancing/README.md

 # Matrix Balancing with Newton's Method
-An implementation of a fast matrix balancing algorithm using Newton's method, which rescales any nonnegative matrix into a [doubly stochastic matrix](https://en.wikipedia.org/wiki/Doubly_stochastic_matrix) such that each row and column sums to 1.
+An implementation of a fast matrix balancing algorithm using Newton's method, which rescales a given nonnegative matrix into a [doubly stochastic matrix](https://en.wikipedia.org/wiki/Doubly_stochastic_matrix) such that each row and column sums to 1.
 Please see the following paper for more details:
-* Sugiyama, M., Nakahara, H., Tsuda, K.: **Tensor Balancing on Statistical Manifold**, *[arXiv:1702.08142](https://arxiv.org/abs/1702.08142)* (2017)
+* Sugiyama, M., Nakahara, H., Tsuda, K.: **Tensor Balancing on Statistical Manifold**, ICML 2017 (to appear), preprint is available at *[arXiv:1702.08142](https://arxiv.org/abs/1702.08142)*.

+An implementation of balancing algorithms for third-order tensors will be coming soon.

 ## Usage